lpepperl724/CP341-Research-Project/README.md

-# CP341-Research-Project - Fake Biography Generator
+# CP341 Research Project - Fake Biography Generator

 Question: Can we create fake biographies from images of people?